php-dev-br/laravel-doc-pt-br/redis.md

 [Redis](https://redis.io) is an open source, advanced key-value store.
 It is often referred to as a data structure server since keys can contain [strings](https://redis.io/topics/data-types#strings), [hashes](https://redis.io/topics/data-types#hashes), [lists](https://redis.io/topics/data-types#lists), [sets](https://redis.io/topics/data-types#sets), and [sorted sets](https://redis.io/topics/data-types#sorted-sets).

-Before using Redis with Laravel, we encourage you to install and use the [PhpRedis](https://github.com/phpredis/phpredis) PHP extension via PECL.
+Before using Redis with Laravel, you will need to install the `predis/predis` package via Composer:

+    composer require predis/predis

+Alternatively, you may install the [PhpRedis](https://github.com/phpredis/phpredis) PHP extension via PECL.
 The extension is more complex to install but may yield better performance for applications that make heavy use of Redis.

-Alternatively, you can install the `predis/predis` package via Composer:

-    composer require predis/predis

-> {note} Predis has been abandoned by the package's original author and may be removed from Laravel in a future release.

 <a name="configuration"></a>
 ### Configuration